pielco11/DOGE/README.md

 `Graph file`: useless (now as now)

-Choose the table ("please select"), accepted values are: `emails`,`bitcoins` or `hses`.

-`Condition`: type `*` to return every row, otherwise you should insert something like `where domain="some.onion"`

-`Raw query`: don't use this, behaviour not handled
+`Icon From`: the type of the "from" entity (email -> domain, email is "from", domain is "to"), so the same as `Icon To`

+`Center to node`: put node id here, then click on `Center Graph` to center the graph to that specific node id

+`Query`: write here the query that you'll use to retrieve data from the database, follow the prototype above

-`Load Settings`: add data but don't draw, you could use this to import stuff from various databases and when everyting is imported, draw
+`Load Data`: add data but don't draw, you could use this to import stuff from various databases and when everyting is imported, draw

-`Load Graph`: draws nodes with edges
+`Draw Graph`: draws nodes with edges

 `Import Graph`: useless (now as now)

 `Export Graph`: useless (now as now)

-`Center to node`: put node id here, then click on `Center Graph` to center the graph to that specific node id

 `Prerender`: does not display the graph until the "pre-rendering" process is done, this should be used when you have to graph 100s of nodes, feel free to change parameters:
 - 1st argument, `precomputeGraph()`, in `pages/graph_1.html`;